Ninetalesgh/dndcampaign/vault/conditions.md

 Attacks against it have Advantage and if they are from within range 1 always Critical Hits.

 # Diseases
+## Frothjaw
+*Disease* - A creature infected with Frothjaw has bloodshot eyes and labored breathing, with flecks of foam forming around its mouth when agitated.
+The creature can't add its PB to attack rolls made with Martial Weapons, and any attacks it makes with Natural or Improvised Weapons deal an additional 1d4 points of damage.
+While it has fewer than 15 HP, the creature becomes suicidally hostile to each creature it can see.

 ## Redding Ague
 A creature infected with Redding Ague does not recover stacks of [Exhaustion](conditions.md#exhaustion) upon completing a Long Rest.
 Whenever an infected creature fails a CON Save by 5 or more, it acquires a stack of [Exhaustion](conditions.md#exhaustion).